Hiring Advertisement

 For more information on applying for a position within the Mountain Home Police Department, please click here.

 The Mountain Home Citizens on Patrol started with just four members in 1994 and in the time has grown to as many as 40 members.
 While membership numbers may fluctuate, the program is still able to get patrols out to assist as additional eyes and ears for the police and in our community.
 Currently, the Mountain Home Citizens on Patrol has five marked cars equipped with two way radio and top lights.
 This helps them in assisting with traffic control, funeral escorts, air ambulance services, vacation watch requests and other details as directed.
-If you're interested in becoming a Citizen on Patrol, contact Lieutenant Kyle Holloway for more information on how you can help, or complete the Citizens on Patrol Application.
+If you're interested in becoming a Citizen on Patrol, contact Lieutenant Ty Larsen for more information on how you can help, or complete the Citizens on Patrol Application.

 If you're anticipating a vacation in the near future and would like some peace of mind, complete the Citizens on Patrol Vacation Watch Request form.
 You can sign it and return it to the Mountain Home Police Bureau at least two weeks before you leave.
 While you're away, the Citizens on Patrol will check your premises as often as commitments allow.
 The City of Mountain Home and Citizens on Patrol will not be held liable for any losses to your property while you are away.
 Remember to include an emergency contact as well as anyone that you have allowed to be on your property while you are away.
 Vacation Watch Application Tips while you're away: